 Calves are small muscles located on the rear side of your legs below your knee joint.
 They are made up of two main muscle groups: gastrocnemius (which lies on top) and soleus (which lies underneath).

 The Gastrocnemius muscle group is the largest of the two main muscles that make up your calf.
-IIt’salso one of the most important and responsible for helping you to lift your toes and push off with your foot when you walk or run.
+It’s also one of the most important and responsible for helping you to lift your toes and push off with your foot when you walk or run.

-The Achilles tendon is another muscle that connects your calf muscles to the heel bone.
-It is sturdy and has a lot of stretchy muscle fibers that allow you to bend at the ankle when you jump or run.
+The Achilles tendon is another muscle that connects the calf muscles to the heel bone.
+It is sturdy and has many stretchy muscle fibers that allow you to bend at the ankle when you jump or run.

 You can solidify all these muscles with the help of different calf raise variations.